staceymarion/Rx-Fire-State-Legislation/README.md

 ### Final Proposal
 1. Main Objective
+    1. Visualize disparities among US states with respect to prescribed fire-related laws, permitting systems, insurance liabilty, and certification programs.
-    1. Highlight sails and barriers to effective application of fire on the ground; use data to propose better legislation in Wisconsin.
+    2. Create insights about the sails and barriers to effective application of prescribed fire.
-    2. Re-perform the 2014 fire needs assessment using updated landfire data - use to visualize priority areas for prescribed burning
+    3. Use data to inform discussion about proposed legislative changes in Wisconsin.
+Use data to support proposed changes.
 2. Requirements Document
 3. Wireframes
+    1. TBD

 ### **Dependencies:**
 * [JQuery 3.5.1](https://jquery.com/)